The second one actually tests you over words, English to IPA and IPA to English; very cool and approved by ee! (:

 langue vs. parole

-paradigmatic vs. syntagmatic, which is illustrated by and which is illustrated by ?
+paradigmatic vs. syntagmatic, which is illustrated by

 Why do you have to teach a computer about the qualities of a room before it can 'understand' a story that involves a room?